cossacklabs/hermes-core/README.md

 Hermes acts as a **protected data circulation layer** with cryptographic access control for your distributed application, with zero security risk of data exposure from servers and storage.

 Hermes allows deploying end-to-end encrypted data exchange, sharing, and collaboration in your apps.
-Hermes is platform agnostic: works for mobile, web, or server applications storing data in any database/datastore.
+Hermes is platform-agnostic: it works for mobile, web, or server applications storing data in any database/datastore.

 ## What is Hermes-core

 [Hermes is a proprietary framework](https://www.cossacklabs.com/hermes/) licensed by Cossack Labs.

 **Hermes-core** is an open source (AGPL 3.0) repository for developers and security community that illustrates proof of concept of Hermes, which should be used for studying and verification of the methodology and cryptographic backend.
-Hermes-core is not a production version of Hermes, more a sneak peek of its core layer.
+Hermes-core is not a production version of Hermes but more of a sneak peek of its core layer.

 Drop us an email to [info@cossacklabs.com](mailto:info@cossacklabs.com) if you are interested in commercial license or support.

 ### Features

-<table><tbody><tr><tr><td><li>End-to-end data security</li></td><td>Client apps are responsible for data encryption and access control through using Hermes, while the server-side knows nothing about the nature of data.</td>
+<table><tbody><tr><tr><td><li>End-to-end data security </li></td><td>Client apps are responsible for data encryption and access control through using Hermes, while the server-side knows nothing about the nature of data.</td>
 </tr><tr><td><li>Data model-agnostic </li></td><td>Hermes imposes no limitations on data structure and database choice.</td>
 </tr><tr><td><li>Cryptographically bulletproof </li></td><td>The ACL in Hermes relies completely on cryptography, where trust is bound to client’s keys.
 As long as the keys are safe – the system is safe.</td>
 </tr><tr><td><li>Security cornerstone </li></td><td>With a solid security foundation on the data layer, building other security controls gets easier, the risk model becomes precise, and the overall security cost goes down considerably. </td>
-</tr><tr><td><li>Defence in depth </li></td><td>Hermes provides a foundation layer of data protection, Hermes is fully compatible with next layers of security controls: TLS, firewalls, WAFs, SIEM, IDS, etc. </td>
+</tr><tr><td><li>Defence in depth </li></td><td>Hermes provides a foundation layer of data protection, Hermes is fully compatible with the following layers of security controls: TLS, firewalls, WAFs, SIEM, IDS, etc. </td>
 </tr><tr><td><li>Searchable encryption ᵉ</li></td><td rowspan=3>available for <a href="mailto:info@cossacklabs.com">enterprise customers in a separate license</a>.</td>
 </tr><tr><td><li>Pseudonymisation ᵉ</li></td>
 </tr><tr><td><li>Cryptographically protected audit log ᵉ</li></td>